General terms and conditions

 2.1.
 These General Terms and Conditions (“Terms”) govern:

-- the use of the website and online platform at www.labconsort.com (the “Website”); and
+(a) the use of the website and online platform at www.labconsort.com (the “Website”); and

-- all offers, quotations, orders and contracts between Labconsort BV (“Labconsort”) and any professional supplier or customer relating to the sale, purchase or other commercialisation of new or used laboratory equipment and inventory (the “Products”).
+(b) all offers, quotations, orders and contracts between Labconsort BV (“Labconsort”) and any professional supplier or customer relating to the sale, purchase or other commercialisation of new or used laboratory equipment and inventory (the “Products”).

 2.2.
+B2B only.
 All parties expressly confirm that they act exclusively for purposes relating to their trade, business, craft or profession.
 These Terms are intended for B2B relationships only and do not apply to consumers.

 2.3.
-By visiting or using the Website and/or placing an order, the user acknowledges that they have read these Terms and accept them without reservation.
+By visiting or using the Website and/or placing an order, the User acknowledges that they have read these Terms and accept them without reservation.
 Any purchase order or registration implies acceptance of these Terms.

 2.4.
 In exceptional cases, written deviations from these Terms may be agreed.
 Such deviations only apply to the specific clause(s) concerned and do not affect the validity of the remaining provisions.